Pre-training on Synthetic Driving Data for Trajectory Prediction: Introduction

 \section{Introduction}

-Trajectory forecasting is an important task for safely navigating autonomous vehicles in crowded traffic scenarios.
+Trajectory forecasting is important for safely navigating autonomous vehicles in crowded traffic scenarios.
 The state-of-the-art trajectory forecasting models are empowered by data-driven supervised learning approaches, whose performance heavily relies on the scale of motion data available for training~\cite{Waymo, yu2020bdd100k, PreTram}.
 However, driving data is expensive and time-consuming to collect and annotate, which hinders cost-efficient scaling of training data as in Natural Language Processing (NLP) and Computer Vision (CV).
 Data-collection vehicles with sophisticated sensors need to run on public roads to collect traffic data.
 For instance, the Argoverse V1.1 dataset~\cite{argo19} and the Waymo Motion Dataset~\cite{Waymo} consist of 324K and 103K driving scenes, which add up to a total of 320 and 574 hours of driving data, respectively.
-Notably, a substantially larger amount of raw data needs to be collected in order to filter out the given amount of high-quality training data.
-In addition to data collection, a significant amount of human labor is required to annotate the raw data into a cohesive dataset\textemdash traffic participants need to be annotated; and HD maps need to be aligned and integrated with the traffic data.
+Notably, a substantially larger amount of raw data needs to be collected to filter out the given amount of high-quality training data.
+In addition to data collection, a significant amount of human labor is required to annotate the raw data into a cohesive dataset\textemdash traffic participants need to be annotated, and HD maps need to be aligned and integrated with the traffic data.

 In this work, we sought to \emph{synthetic data} as a solution to break through the data bottleneck in trajectory forecasting.
-We propose to automatically generate synthetic driving data to complement real-world data, enhancing the overall data diversity and utility.
-Compared to collecting and processing real-world data, which involve huge labor, generating synthetic data is effortless\textemdash as shown in Tab.~\ref{tab:effort}, our proposed data generation method only takes 20 computational hours to generate a comparable number of scenes to the real-world dataset.
-Yet, as shown in Fig.~\ref{fig:efficiency}, the synthetic data can improve the prediction accuracy and data efficiency when paired with our proposed training pipeline.
+Compared to collecting and processing real-world data, which involves huge human labor, automatically generating synthetic data is effortless.
+As shown in Tab.~\ref{tab:effort}, our proposed data generation method only takes 20 \textit{computational hours} to generate a comparable number of scenes to the real-world dataset, which requires hundreds of \textit{human driving hours}.
+More importantly, as shown in Fig.~\ref{fig:efficiency}, the synthetic data can significantly improve the prediction accuracy and data efficiency when paired with our proposed training pipeline.